madees/asynth2osc/README.md

 It is similar to [Befaco VCMC](https://www.befaco.org/vcmc-2/), but with TCP-IP for OSC instead of serial for MIDI - so we need to upgrade the microcontroller.

+Some inspiration for hardware can be found at open hardware synths company Mutable Instruments.
+In its [repository](https://github.com/pichenettes/eurorack) we can find the exact reference design, typically for the [Yarns V3](https://pichenettes.github.io/mutable-instruments-documentation/modules/yarns/) MIDI digital interface.

 ## Glossary

 ### OpenSoundControl (OSC)